 They can be in groups of 2, 3 or more.

 Sometimes they sit, and sometimes they stay standing because they’re on their way somewhere, or just getting home from somewhere.

 I’ve never stopped to chat with any of them, except to ask for directions once or twice.
 They would have known that I wasn’t Russian by my bad Russian language skills, but they’ve never asked where I’m from.

 I’ve seen so many of these women over the years, gathered together at the entrance of their buildings.
 But I haven’t taken many photos of them.
 It’s because I’m too afraid to ask them for permission (it’s how my ‘look behind you’ photo series started).
 So, I often just walk past them, thinking how great they would look in a photo – a slice of Russian life.
 Sometimes I walk past them slowly, savouring the scene, storing the picture in my head, knowing I won’t have a photo of it but wanting to keep the memory forever anyway.

 On the day in this photo, in a Moscow outer suburb called Dedovsk, I saw these women who were gathered in front of some flats, and took the chance of getting a photo of them.
 And it worked.
 They didn’t see me, so they were completely natural.

 You can also see the garden, on the right hand corner, an old-fashioned tyre creature.
-I’ll be writing more about Russian gardens for you soon.
+I’ve written about Russian gardens for you here.
 There are some really interesting ones here!

 This really is one of my favourite photos.